AjlaniWael/Angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o --base-href /emp/` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You should also run the json server.
+To do that you should navigate to AngularCrud folder and add those two cmd:
+1. `npm install -g json-server`
+2. `json-server --watch db.json`

 ## Code scaffolding